-Then there’s what to do for dinner, who needs to get to what activity, if they’ve officially played enough technology to fry their brains, when I’ll squeeze in a load of laundry or pluck my uni-brow.
-The other night I drove all three kids to the empty baseball parking lot before realizing it was cheer leading practice night and I was at the wrong field.
+Then there’s what to do for dinner...who needs to get to what activity if they’ve officially played enough technology to fry their brains when I squeeze in a load of laundry or pluck my uni-brow?
+The other night I drove all three kids to the empty baseball parking lot before realizing it was cheerleading practice night and I was at the wrong field.

 “What would you like to drink?” the waitress asked.
-We decided to start with waters while we pondered the drink menu.
+We decided to start with water while we pondered the drink menu.
 “And for your daughters at the other table?” she asked.
-This started a debate of “Should we stick with waters or get them a pitcher of sprite and do you have lemonade?”
-We heard a shriek arise from the table of youngsters and decided on water since they were already garnishing raised glances from the other patrons.
+This started a debate: "Should we stick with water or get them a pitcher of Sprite do you have lemonade?”
+We heard a shriek arise from the table of youngsters and decided on the water since they were already garnishing raised glances from the other patrons.

-It’s a problem I’ve had but not realized for many years.
-Since having kids in fact.
-I remember meeting my sister (who had no children at the time) out for lunch.
+It’s a problem I’ve had but not realized for many years, since having kids, in fact.
+I remember meeting my sister (who had no children then) out for lunch.
 She called me as I was frantically deciding what would make it into the diaper bag and wondering where my purse was or which route I would take to miss the lunch rush.
-“I’m here, what can I order for you?” my sister innocently asked.
+“I’m here; what can I order for you?” my sister innocently asked.
 “Surprise me.” was my half-hearted answer into the cell phone that was jammed between my cheek and shoulder as I loaded myself down like a pack mule to make it out to the car.
 She thought I was joking.
-“No, seriously, order me anything off the menu and any drink, it will be a total treat for me to not have to make this decision right now.”
-Years later she has three small kids of her own and “gets it!”
+“No, seriously, order me anything off the menu and any drink; it will be a total treat for me not to have to make this decision right now.”
+Years later, she has three small kids of her own and “gets it!”

-So I’ve started to slowly eliminate non-important decisions from my life.
+So I’ve started to eliminate non-important decisions from my life slowly.
 Here are some I’ve found most useful:

 I can already feel space opening up in my brain.
 Yes!
 Annapolis!!!!
 The capital of Maryland!
 Trivial pursuit, you haven’t seen the last of me!

 P.S.
-There’s also a lot of decisions to be made when starting an exercise routine.
+There are also a lot of decisions to be made when starting an exercise routine.
 Studio or gym?
-Personal trainer or group fitness classes?
-Online format or in-person?
+A personal trainer or group fitness classes?
+Is the online format or in-person a better option?
 I would be honored to help you simplify these choices.
-Schedule a private session with me (in person or online) so I can determine which of my Women’s Health programs would be the best for you! www.pilatesbycarrie.com
+Schedule a private session with me (in person or online) so I can determine which of my Women’s Health programs would be the best for you! www.carriekoziol.com